momalab/TERMinatorSuite/tak_function/README.md

 end
 ```

-A version of the tak function that does one less recursive call is the following:
+A version of the Tak function that does one less recursive call is the following:
 ```
 def tak x, y, z) {
     while (x > y) {